Medically reviewed by: Kristin Baier, MD

 Can I take GLP-1s with other medications?

 GLP-1 medications aren’t short-term fixes.
 They form part of a comprehensive program designed to make long-lasting changes to your life and health.
+When you first start a GLP-1 medication, your doctor will explain what to expect and what dosage to begin with.
+You will then titrate your dose gradually up to a higher sustained dose as tolerated, depending on the specific medication and tolerability.

-What else should I know about GLP-1s?
+What else should I know about GLP-1 medications?